call911nowplz/Spiriten.cf/Plugins/world_generators.md

 | [Finesta's Realistic Overhaul](https://www.planetminecraft.com/data-pack/finesta-s-realistic-overhaul-1-0-1-16-5/) : FRO (for short) is apparently a redo of vanilla
 generation?
 All I really see as different is that there are a lot more mountains.
 It supports 1.16.5.

+| [Harlondunei and other elvish worlds](https://www.planetminecraft.com/data-pack/harlondunei-and-other-elvish-world/) : I swear datapack world generator creators are trying to
+make their names as long as possible...
+HAOEW (for short) adds 5 new worlds (I think) with distinct themes.
+Some look neat, some look really off.
+I don't really feel like reading through their page as they decided white text on a white background was a good idea.
+It only supports 1.16.2.

+| [Journey to mars](https://www.planetminecraft.com/data-pack/journey-to-mars/) : Journey to mars adds a new dimension, Mars.
+It's pretty basic generation wise, but is neat as
+it adds some new items to get there.
+It is made for 1.16.

 | [Many More Biomes](https://www.planetminecraft.com/data-pack/many-more-biomes-20w29a/) : Many More Biomes is made to support 1.16.2 - 1.16.5.
 It adds 43 new biomes, some a bit
 questionable looking and others really nice.
 There are complaints of it being a bit glitchy and slow.

+| [Maquis Shrubland Remastered](https://www.planetminecraft.com/data-pack/maquis-shrubland-villages-remastered/) : MSR (for short) is (as far as I can tell) a fork of Many More
+Biomes, remastering only the Maquis Shrubland biome to make it more vanilla friendly.
+It supports 1.16 - the 1.17 snapshots.

 | [Minecraft Overwritten](https://www.planetminecraft.com/data-pack/minecraft-overwritten-islands-continents-mountain-ranges-and-more/) : Minecraft Overwritten is a rewrite of
 the overworld generation, trying to make it generate like real life.
 Some additions like volcanos are pretty cool, but a lot of editing to the colors of water/grass was done